Mourning Widow, Dusky Cranesbill

 Ground covers, Perennials

-Some geraniums benefit from being cut back after flowering or in the fall; these are noted in text.
+Some geraniums benefit from being cut back after flowering or in the fall.
 Clumps of most types can be left in place for many years before they decline due to crowding; at that point, divide in early spring.
 Increase by transplanting rooted portions from a clump’s edge; or take cuttings.
 Many produce lots of seedlings, and some can become naturalized pests.Geranium phaeum

 Shade-loving native of southern and central European mountains.
-To 2 ft. high,1 1/2 ft. wide.
+Grows to 2 ft. tall and 1 1/2 ft. wide.
 Leaves are basal, 3–4 in. across, shallowly cut into seven to nine tooth-edged lobes, often with brown markings.
-Clusters of dusky purple or maroon blossoms rise above foliage mass from spring to fall.
+Clusters of dusky purple or maroon blossoms rise above a foliage mass from spring to fall.
 Cut back flowering stems after bloom to neaten appearance and encourage rebloom.
 Excellent with ferns in a woodland garden.
 ‘Samobor’ has light maroon flowers and leaves with distinctive maroon markings.